zere11/itu-sdse-project-RGOFV/README.md

 ├── pipeline.go # Dagger pipeline definition
 ├── requirements.txt # Python dependencies
 └── README.md # You are here!

 This is a **naive implementation**:

-No DVC integration - data must be manually managed Manual cookiecutter-style pipeline (not fully automated) Minimal error handling mlflow not initiated
+No DVC integration - data must be manually managed
+Manual cookiecutter-style pipeline (not fully automated)
+Minimal error handling
+Mlflow not initiated